aws/aws-encryption-sdk-javascript/modules/example-browser/Readme.md

 This has some advantages for certain use cases, but we recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary.
-A KMS keyring uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) that never leave AWS KMS unencrypted.
+The KMS keyring uses AWS Key Management Service (AWS KMS) customer master keys (CMKs) that never leave AWS KMS unencrypted.
 For a more detailed explanation, see rsa_simple.ts.

 # AES Simple Example